Six exhibitions to date: in Manhattan, Brooklyn, Bronxville, and Westbury, N.Y. and NOW in New Jersey!

 Today's immigrants on display under the portraits of former rectors of venerable Saint Thomas Church.

-Long Island City Arts Open Festival.
+Long Island City Arts Open Festival

 photos by Girish/Speliotis